Discover how to use keyword difficulty to find and check keywords you can rank for with these 3 leading keyword research tools.

 Step 6 : Check SERP for user intent and content quality

-I manually checked the 1st SERP result and the content they produced was amazing.
+I manually checked the 1st SERP result, and the content they produced was excellent.

-Always check the content of the top pages before adding opportunity to your keyword lists or website plan.
+Always check the content of the top pages before adding opportunities to your keyword lists or website plan.

 Step 7 : Manage your keyword lists, plan your content

-During my initial research phase I’ll manage put the biggest keyword opportunities into a keyword list.
+During my initial research phase, I’ll put the biggest keyword opportunities into a keyword list.

-Thereafter I’ve created my own tool that exports the batch of keywords chosen into a content planning tool.
+I’ve created a tool that exports the batch of keywords chosen into a content planning tool.